astral-sh/uv/docs/reference/cli.md

 ## uv remove

-Remove dependencies from the project (experimental).
+Remove dependencies from the project.

 Dependencies are removed from the project's `pyproject.toml` file.